conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 }
 ```

-This class, you might notice, is NOT immutable - the values can be changed.
+You might notice that this class is NOT immutable - the values can be changed.
 This is important because the mechanism to bind settings to this class actually mutates the object.

 We then specify the values for these settings in the `appSettings.json` file.